2016 Ohio Valley Conference women's basketball tournament

 The 2016 Ohio Valley Conference women's basketball tournament was held March 2–5 at Nashville Municipal Auditorium in Nashville, Tennessee.
+The tournament was won by Belmont, who defeated Eastern Kentucky in the championship game.

 Format

 The OVC tournament is an eight-team tournament with the third and fourth seeds receiving a first round bye and the two team receiving byes through to the semifinals.